Safeguarding and Prevent

 - the high priority we give to safeguarding, and the methods we adopt to monitor and evaluate the effectiveness of our policies and practice.

 - the extent to which we ensure that the adults working within our school are appropriately recruited and vetted, trained, guided, supported and supervised to ensure that our high standards of safeguarding are upheld.

-If students feel unhappy or need to talk through any issues that may pertain to safeguarding in its broadest sense, they are encouraged to talk to their Mentor, their Mini Community Support Officer or their Head of Mini Community.
+If students feel unhappy or need to talk through any issues that may pertain to safeguarding in its broadest sense, they are encouraged to talk to their Mentor, their College Manager or their Head of College.
 This is also the case for parents who would like to discuss any issues.

-In some cases , for a variety of reasons, situations may be referred to members of the Leadership Team, including Dr Owen and may be referred to one of our Designated Safeguarding Leads, either Mr Harris (Senior Vice Principal), Mr Jones (Vice Principal) or Mr Waters (Vice Principal and Deputy DSL) or Mrs Slade (SENCo and Deputy DSL).
+In some cases , for a variety of reasons, situations may be referred to members of the Leadership Team, including Mr Boyes and may be referred to one of our Designated Safeguarding Leads (DSL), either Mr Harris (Senior Vice Principal and Lead DSL), Mr Jones (Vice Principal and Deputy DSL), Mr Waters (Vice Principal and Deputy DSL) or Mrs Slade (SENCo and Deputy DSL).